 After graduating from the New York University School of Law in 1987, Mr. Goodman served as a law clerk to the Hon.
 Leonard I. Garth, U.S. Court of Appeals for the Third Circuit.
 He joined Debevoise as an associate in 1988.
 From 1992 to 1995, Mr. Goodman served as an Assistant U.S. Attorney for the Southern District of New York (Criminal Division).
 As a federal prosecutor, Mr. Goodman participated in and supervised numerous investigations and prosecutions involving, among other crimes, securities fraud, bank fraud, mail and wire fraud and money laundering.
 He was the lead prosecutor in 10 trials to verdict.
 Mr. Goodman returned to Debevoise in 1996 and became a partner in 1997.

 For 10 years, Mr. Goodman served on the Criminal Justice Act panel in the Southern District of New York and handled the firm’s pro bono federal criminal cases.
-Mr. Goodman currently serves as Chairman of the Board of Sarah Lawrence College, as a Vice-Chairman of the Board of the Legal Aid Society and as a member of the Board of the NYU School of Law’s Center on Civil Justice.
+Mr. Goodman currently serves as Vice-Chair of the Board of the Legal Aid Society and previously served as Chair of the Board of Sarah Lawrence College.